arnimontana/Game_py/README.md

 # Game_py
-Simple game to learn the basics of phyton
+A simple game on phyton using pygame